Taskana/TaskanaAdapter/README.md

     +------------------------------------------+--------------------------------------------------------------+

 ## The Adapter defines two SPIs
-- **SystemConnector SPI** that connects the adapter to an external system like e.g. camunda.
+- **SystemConnector SPI**  connects the adapter to an external system like e.g. camunda.
-- **TaskanaConnector SPI** that connects the adapter to taskana.
+- **TaskanaConnector SPI** connects the adapter to taskana.

 Both SPI implementations are loaded by the adapter at initialization time via the Java SPI mechanism.
 They provide plug points where custom code can be plugged in.\
 Please note, that the term ‘referenced task’ is used in this document to refer to tasks in the external system that is accessed via the SystemConnector